 There’s lots to learn about these amazing spiders.
 Here’s a nice article (with photos) describing the Biogeography of the Writing Spider.

 Oh, and don’t worry!
-The writing spider is not considered poisonous to people.
+The writing spider is not considered poisonous to people (even though it looks like it would be!).